MediciHouse07/Learning_Records/micro_economic_mit.md

 2905 mins, the more you have a thing, the less you want it.
 3025 mins, convex to original, indifference curve; TBRT;

+2022/05/19:
+0000<->3400
+0330 mins, preference assumption;
+model rely on assumptions;
+only one IC through all bundle, completeness, and the other 2 assumtions can gurantee this;
+ordernal, is rank, cardinal, it has meaning;
+MU is next unit;
+2308 mins barf;

+- MRS;
+- diminishing marginal utility cause 2-1 to 1-2

+3300 mins;

+- adiction things is because utility shift
+-

 # Lecture 3
 2022/05/14:
 0000<->1500